Natural Sciences -- Phys

 The interview itself is best seen as a practice Supervision (the name for the tutorials which the teaching takes place).
 We are interested in students who can take knowledge in quickly and then run with it, under guidance, not just what you have absorbed so far.
 We are aware that different exam boards teach different topics at different times, and are not trying to trip you up.
 Instead we are trying to see how you think.
 The best practice is just to spend time thinking over the various principles you have encountered so far, and see how they might be linked together or expanded into new domains.

 If you are admitted to study Physical Natural Sciences, you will be invited to come up to Homerton a few days earlier than most other first years, for a Pre-Sessional course in Mathematics.
 This is not compulsory, and will not cover any material that is not in the main course (Mathematics for Physical Science), but will give a taster of what is to come, and how the style of questions is radically different to the much more structured A-Level material.
 The course is currently run by Bob Dillon, the IA Natural Science (Physical) Director of Studies, and also the Supervisor for Physics and Mathematics for Physical Sciences at Homerton.

-Applicants for Natural Sciences will take a pre-interview written assessment in their schools or colleges in late October/early November of the year of application.
-Further information about the format and content for this assessment is available in the online Prospectus .
+Applicants for Natural Sciences will take a pre-interview written assessment in their schools or colleges in the year of application.
+For further information on the registration deadline and date of the assessment, please have a look here.
+Please also visit the Cambridge pre-interview assessment dates and costs page for full details.
+Further information about the format and content for this assessment is available in the online Prospectus.